 Cape Hillsborough kangaroos and wallabies are wild animals.
 You cannot argue that they aren’t kept in a fence.
 But they are highly used to seeing visitors and have adapted their behaviours to share the beach with humans.

 I associate wildlife watching with patience.
 When we plan a wildlife-watching trip, I always imagine feeling privileged and sharing the special time only with a few others.
 If you’ve got the same kinds of expectations, lower them down.
 You won’t be by yourself at all on the beach at all.
-With the campground a few metres away, it won’t feel like you’re into the wilderness.
+With the campground a few metres away, it won’t feel like you’re in the wilderness.

 I regretted how predictable the wildlife experience was.
-Because they are fed, wallabies come on the beach every morning.
+Because they are fed, wallabies come to the beach every morning.
 You’re guaranteed to see them.
 No patience is needed.
 Some will find this awesome – it’s true that it makes it easier to organise.

 But I found it took away a lot of the excitement.
 I remembered the surprise effect I had when I first saw kangaroos on Depot Beach (near Batemans Bay, south of New South Wales).
 No feeding, no crowd, no expectations.
 Cape Hillsborough is just not the same experience at all.